raghavio/website/content/posts/implementing-lox-in-clojure.md

 ### Resolving reflections

 We use the Token java class throughout in the codebase.
-However, we didn't add any type hints and hence the flamegraph shows most of the time is spend in resolving reflections. // explain what reflections mean and why it's slow.
+However, we didn't add any type hints and hence the flamegraph shows most of the time is spent in resolving reflections. // explain what reflections mean and why it's slow.

 we add type hints whereever we used the Token class.
 ```diff